Vietnamese diaspora: Australia

-First-generation Vietnamese Australians who came as refugees varied widely in income and social class.
-Of those from the Vietnam War era, many Vietnamese Australians are white-collar professionals, while others work primarily in blue-collar jobs.
-Australian-born Vietnamese tend to earn high levels of educational attainment and success.
+First-generation Vietnamese Australians who came as refugees varied in income and social class.
+Of those from the Vietnam War era, some Vietnamese Australians are white-collar professionals, while others work primarily in blue-collar jobs.
 In 2001, the labour participation rate for Vietnamese refugees was 61%, about the same as that of Australian-born residents (63%).
-Around three quarters of ethnic Vietnamese live in New South Wales (40.7%) and Victoria (36.8%).

-In 2006 the surname, Nguyễn, became the seventh most common family name in Australia (second to Smith in the Melbourne phone book).
+In 2006, the surname Nguyễn became the seventh-most-common family name in Australia (second to Smith in the Melbourne phone book).

 New Zealand

 According to the 2018 census, 10,086 New Zealanders identify themselves with the Vietnamese ethnic group.
-Many of them came to New Zealand to escape religious persecution or war.
+Some of them came to New Zealand to escape religious persecution or war.

 Canada

 According to the 2016 census, Canada has 240,615 people who identify as ethnic Vietnamese.
-The majority of Vietnamese people in Canada reside in the provinces of Ontario and Quebec, with some having lived in Quebec before 1975.
-Vancouver is also another major destination for newly arrived Vietnamese immigrants since 1980, including Vietnamese of Chinese descent, with the city having a large Chinese population.

 Germany

 Vietnamese are the largest Asian ethnic group in Germany.
 As of 2023, there are about 215,000 people of Vietnamese descent in Germany.
 In Western Germany, most Vietnamese arrived in the 1970s or 1980s as refugees from the Vietnam War.
-The comparatively larger Vietnamese community in Eastern Germany traces its origins to assistance agreements between the East German and the North Vietnamese government.
-Under these agreements, guest workers from Vietnam were brought to East Germany, where they soon made up the largest immigrant group and were provided with technical training.
+The larger Vietnamese community in Eastern Germany traces its origins to assistance agreements between the East German and the North Vietnamese government.
+Under these agreements, guest workers from Vietnam were brought to East Germany, where they made up the largest immigrant group.

 Czech Republic

-The number of Vietnamese people in the Czech Republic was estimated at 61,012 at the 2009 census, although more recent figures have placed the number as high as 80,000.
+The number of Vietnamese people in the Czech Republic was estimated at 61,012 at the 2009 census, while later figures have placed the number as high as 80,000.

 Most Vietnamese immigrants in the Czech Republic reside in Prague, where there is an enclave called Sapa.
 Unlike Vietnamese immigrants in Western Europe and North America, these immigrants were usually communist cadres studying or working abroad who decided to stay after the collapse of communism in Central and Eastern Europe.
-The Vietnamese surname Nguyen is even listed as the most common of foreign surnames in the Czech Republic and is the ninth most common surname in the country overall.
-(It is worth noting that female and male forms of the same Czech surnames were counted separately, while the total number of Nguyens refers to both male and female bearers of the surname.)
+The Vietnamese surname Nguyen is listed as the most common of foreign surnames in the Czech Republic and is the ninth most common surname in the country overall.
+(It is noted that female and male forms of the same Czech surnames were counted separately, while the total number of Nguyens refers to both male and female bearers of the surname.)